SchedulingKit

 Why Minimum Notice Period Matters

 Without minimum notice, clients could book meetings 5 minutes from now, disrupting your current focus.
 Minimum notice ensures adequate preparation time and respects your workflow.
 Different appointment types warrant different notice requirements.
+Organizations that implement this effectively report measurable gains in operational efficiency, client satisfaction, and revenue per available hour.

-How SchedulingKit Handles Minimum Notice Period
+SchedulingKit — Minimum Notice Period

 Set minimum notice per event type.
 A 15-minute check-in might allow same-day, while a strategy session requires 48-hour notice.
 SchedulingKit automatically hides time slots that don't meet the notice requirement.
+The shift from phone and email scheduling to self-service online booking has become essential for schedulingkit businesses competing for clients who expect instant, frictionless experiences.

 Try SchedulingKit Free